yesteph/k8s-cka-training/cluster-bootstrap/README.md

 ## Services

-From each pod, ry to resolve the DNS `kube-dns` service:
+From each pod, try to resolve the DNS `kube-dns` service:
 ```sh
 nslookup kube-dns
 nslookup kube-dns.kube-system